Questions About Naturopathic Medicine

 - Health promotion is the best prevention – education to promote a healthy lifestyle now will prevent problems in the future, and treating the cause of health problems now will prevent them from escalating in the future.

 - How are naturopathic doctors (NDs) trained?

-Naturopathic doctors have seven to nine years of post-secondary education: pre-medical studies at university, followed by four years at one of four recognized colleges of naturopathic medicine.
+Naturopathic doctors have a minimum of seven and often eight or nine years of post-secondary education: pre-medical studies at university, followed by four years at one of the recognized colleges of naturopathic medicine.
 This post-graduate work includes medical science course work such as: